-Date:September 14, 2021To:ICTC Commission MembersFrom:Mark Baza, Executive DirectorRe:Executive Director's Report
+Date:September 3, 2021To:ICTC Commission MembersFrom:Mark Baza, Executive DirectorRe:Executive Director's Report

-The following is a summary of the Executive Director's Report for the ICTC Commission Meeting on September 29, 2021.
+The following is a summary of the Executive Director's Report for the ICTC Management Committee Meeting on September 8, 2021.

-- 1) Senate Bill (SB) 619 (Laird D) Organic waste: reduction regulations: local jurisdiction compliance.
-Current law requires the State Air Resources Board to complete, approve, and implement a comprehensive strategy to reduce emissions of short-lived climate pollutants in the state to achieve, among other things, a reduction in the statewide emissions of methane by 40%.
-Current law requires the methane emissions reduction goals to include specified targets to reduce the landfill disposal of organics.
-Current law requires the Department of Resources Recycling and Recovery, in consultation with the state board, to adopt regulations to achieve those targets for reducing organic waste in landfills, and authorizes those regulations to require local jurisdictions to impose penalties on generators for noncompliance, and to include penalties to be imposed by the department for noncompliance.
-This bill would authorize a local jurisdiction facing continuing violations that commence during the 2022 calendar year of those regulations to submit to the department no later than March 1, 2022, a notification of intent to comply, as prescribed. - 2) Regional Active Transportation Plan: Imperial County Transportation Commission is undertaking a Regional Active Transportation Plan (ATP) to improve access, mobility, and safety for non-motorized modes of travel, including walking, bicycling, and riding trans it.
+Regional Active Transportation Plan: Imperial County Transportation Commission is undertaking a Regional Active Transportation Plan (ATP) to improve access, mobility, and safety for non-motorized modes of travel, including walking, bicycling, and riding trans it.
 The Regional ATP is grant funded by the Southern California Association of Governments (SCAG).
 ICTC staff kicked off this project in April 2021 and has conducted two (2) Technical Advisory Committee meetings with City, County, SCAG, and Caltrans staff to start data gathering and early outreach efforts.
-A dedicated project page has been developed for the project: https://ictcatp-ktuagis.hub.arcgis.com/
+A dedicated project page has been developed for the project: https://ictcatpktuagis.hub.arcgis.com/